dingherself/love-gender-sex/handouts/_posts/2026-03-01-beauvoir-the-second-sex-i.md

 ## The Question<sup>®</sup>: What is a woman?

-Two seemingly contradictory claims: p. 
+Two seemingly contradictory claims: p.
+3

 - If womanhood is in the uterus, how can it be “endangered”?

-So maybe there are no women? p. 
+So maybe there are no women? p.
+4

 - The “American” view: We are all just human beings.
 - Beauvoir: Denying reality won’t help liberate women.

-Why do we worry so much more about defining womanhood than manhood? pp. –
+Why do we worry so much more about defining womanhood than manhood? pp. 5–6

 - Defining what it is to be a man is easy—“the man represents both the positive and the neuter.”
 - Womanhood is the lack thereof—the “Other.”
 - Womanhood is not only a *social* becoming but an *unequal* one.

-How did women’s subordination to men come about? pp. –
+How did women’s subordination to men come about? pp. 7–9

 - Not numerical disadvantage.
+- Is it not?
 - “it did not *happen*”
 - Did it *not* happen?
+- A “biological given”? cf. p.
+23
+- Lesbians?
 - Still, what gave men the advantage?

 ## Biological data